Onygox/react-course-2020/README.md

 # react-course-2020
- A preliminary dive into React
+ A preliminary dive into React with https://www.solidsail.com/courses/product-hunt.